-Okay, we really love shades of blue.
-But green should be your favorite color in budgeting – it's the color that says you've got money just waiting for a job to do.

-But sometimes your budget categories might be orange, red, or even gray.
+Okay, we really love shades of blue, but green should be your favorite color in budgeting.
+It's the color that says you've got money just waiting for a job to do.
+Sometimes your budget categories might be yellow, red, or even gray.

-Each one is a signal for action (or for just sitting back and doing nothing right now).
+Each one is a signal for action—or for just sitting back and doing nothing right now.

 Red: Let's talk about that Groceries category.
 Red means immediate action is needed, because it represents cash overspending.
 Whether the spending happened with a checking/savings account or actual cash, some dollars have been spent that are still sitting in other categories.
 Move money to cover that overspending in order to trust your other Available amounts!

 Yellow: Yellow is up next, because it means the category is underfunded.
 Either you've overspent on a credit account, or you haven't budgeted enough for an upcoming transaction or goal.
 The icon tells you which of those applies, which we'll talk about in the next section.

 Green: It’s all good!
 Your Available amount is positive and enough to cover any upcoming scheduled transactions.
 If you have a goal for that category—you’re on track!